• Skip to main content

 Tell them that your own business is also facing problems due to this delay in payment.
 You could say, “John, since your payments are late, it has created some cash flow problems for us as well.
 Our small business runs on a very thin margin.
 I request you to clear our bills at the earliest“.

-Showing your problem will convey that its not just your eagerness to get paid, but there is your own compelling need behind it.
+Showing your problem will convey that it’s not just your eagerness to get paid but your own compelling need behind it.

 3. Do you have a better alternative?